1. Implement anti-racist and anti-bias education and accountability at all levels of the institution.

 - Parent-of-color calls

 The School encouraged and supported students and faculty to attend virtual conferences this year:

 We have refocused our dorm programming to place more emphasis on DEI matters and to make increased use of experienced facilitators to help our students develop their equity literacy competencies.

 The Program Committee of the Thacher Board of Trustees created its own DEI development and growth plan and is working with Dr. Derrick Gay, who is helping them develop their DEI framework and practices and supporting them in their critical role as stewards of the School.

 2. Hire additional BIPOC faculty and increase their representation in leadership roles at Thacher.

 By adopting new approaches to recruiting exceptional, diverse talent, Thacher is making progress toward the goal of an administration, faculty, and staff that reflect the diversity of our students.

 - We have partnered with Strategenius and its founder, Orpheus Crutchfield, to collaborate in auditing all aspects of recruitment, hiring, support, and retention, with a focus on BIPOC candidates.

-- Strategenius is leading Thacher’s national search for the next director of student life (dean of students).
+- Strategenius led Thacher’s national search for the next director of student life (dean of students).

-- Faculty professional development work has focused on reorienting our culture by engaging our anti-racist/anti-oppression work through a lens of cultural humility to better foster empathy and connections across difference.
+- Faculty professional development work has focused on reorienting our culture by engaging our anti-racist/anti-oppression work through a lens of cultural humility to better foster empathy and connections across differences.